cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_SDK.md

 ### Dataset API

 The Compuware Host Services API provides users with methods to programmatically access and perform actions on datasets.
-These API’s do not provide the capability to manipulate the Topaz Workbench UI.
+These API’s do not provide the capability to manipulate the Topaz Workbench UI.  `Sequential`, `Partitioned` and `VSAM` are supported.

-The following dataset types are supported:

-- Sequential
-- Partitioned
-- VSAM

 The following actions are provided regarding datasets: